Key issues impacting the affordability of healthcare in Montana include:

 Ensure patients have access to the information they need to make informed healthcare decisions, including their expected out-of-pocket costs.

-Oppose an effort to “price-fix” or impose a reference-based model of reimbursement on healthcare providers.
-While intended to reduce healthcare spending by some groups, price-fixing unfairly shifts costs to other patient groups and/or forces providers to accept payments at rates less than the cost of care, leading to financial instability for the community’s healthcare safety net and potential loss of healthcare services.
+Oppose efforts to replace negotiations between private-sector providers and payers with government-mandated rates.
+While intended to reduce healthcare spending by some groups, this practice unfairly shifts costs to other patient groups and/or forces providers to accept payments at rates less than the cost of care, leading to financial instability for the community’s healthcare safety net and potential loss of healthcare services.

 Advance solutions to reduce administrative waste and improve the timely delivery of care, such as streamlining requirements of health insurers such prior authorization and other processes.